Wisdom Tooth Extractions in St. Charles, IL

 Wisdom Tooth Extraction Procedure

-For a simple extraction, a dentist can perform them in office.
+For a simple extraction, a dentist can perform it in office.
 If the tooth is impacted or it requires additional instrumentation or a surgical procedure, then it will be referred out to an oral and maxillofacial surgeon.

 Recovery for Wisdom Tooth Extractions

-Immediately following the procedure, the patient will be asked to bite down on a gauze to form a blood clot.
+Immediately following the procedure, the patient will be asked to bite down on gauze to form a blood clot.
 In the days following the procedure, the patient must take careful steps to avoid breaking the clot, allowing it to properly heal.
 Some things to avoid:

 - Smoking or chewing tobacco

 - Sucking out of a straw